bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 ### Evaluation for Question with Multiple Right Answers

 #### Evaluation with Rubric
-Using predefined guidelines to assess the quality and performance of the response.
+Use predefined guidelines to assess the quality and performance of the response.

 ![test](images/test_eva4.png)